yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 40](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image25.png)

-9. Review the **Position** column again, and notice that there are four distinct values, and one unique value.
+9. Review the **Position** column again and notice that there are four distinct values and one unique value.

 10. Review the column distribution for the **EmployeeKey** (first) column—there are 296 distinct values, and 296 unique values.

 	![Picture 43](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image26.png)

 	When the distinct and unique counts are the same, it means the column contains unique values.
-When modeling, it’s important that some model tables have unique columns.
+When modelling, it’s important that some model tables have unique columns.
 These unique columns can be used to create one-to-many relationships, which you will do in the **Model Data in Power BI Desktop, Part 1** lab.

 11. In the **Queries** pane, select the **DimEmployeeSalesTerritory** query.